 If you aren’t familiar with the story, an overbooked United flight resulted in several people having to leave the plane, but one man refused.
 The result, the police got involved and dragged the man out in a spectacle doing nothing positive for PR.
 It’s possible to see this refusing flyer as being in the wrong, but it doesn’t change the fact that he’s a customer.

-The last minute need to add additional crew members to the flight required booting 4 passengers from the flight.
-But as nobody voluntarily wanted to leave, United ran analysis of who would be least affected by being bumped by the flight (considering connecting flights and delays).
-3 of the selected people left without incident, but one refused.
+The last-minute need to add additional crew members to the flight required booting 4 passengers from the flight.
+But as nobody voluntarily wanted to leave, United ran an analysis of who would be least affected by being bumped off the flight (considering connecting flights and delays).
+Three of the selected people left without incident, but one refused.
 It was police that finally removed the man from the plane, but because this was a United Flight, it’s largely their image on the line.

 Customer Service Versus Principles